top of page

 Lodging will be factored in separately.

-Lodging and food are extra:
+Additional food, and lodging, are extra:

-Breakfast: Available at Akrimios (around €10?).
+Breakfast: Available at Akrimios for €15.
 Students arrange and pay for breakfasts directly with Akrimios.

 Non-class day lunches, and all dinners are also extra, depends on where (and what!) you eat.